mgcrea/node-plist-native/readme.md

 	| 3 | xml2js       | sax           | 254           | 6s887ms +161% | n/a           |
 	------------------------------------------------------------------------------------

-Memory benchmark (using `memwatch`) working with a 13MB iTunes.xml plist library file:
+Memory benchmark with `memwatch` working with a 13MB iTunes.xml plist library file:

 >
 	------------------------------------------------------------------------------------